 Finally, cool spring days have given way to warmer weather - time for picnics, trips to the beach, walks in the park and many other outdoor activities.
 While the warmth of the summer sun is meant to be enjoyed, doctors urge outdoor enthusiasts to take certain precautions to prevent overexposure to the harsh rays.

 “It’s good to get out and enjoy the summer sun, but like anything else, too much can be harmful.
-Sun safe habits should begin at childhood and last a lifetime in order to protect your skin from wrinkles and skin cancer,” says Naomi Donnelley, MD, dermatologist with Northwestern Memorial Physicians Group.
+Sun safe habits should begin at childhood and last a lifetime in order to protect your skin from wrinkles and skin cancer,” says Naomi Donnelley, MD, dermatologist with Northwestern Medical Group.

 Donnelley recommends the following tips to enjoy the summer sun safely.